Bowie is cool.

 They are Doctor Owen

-If Beth and Katie could have pitched their idea to Cartoon Network, then these two could find themselves on the cable network's very popular (particularly with college aged viewers) programing block Adult Swim.
+And the insidious Rib If Beth and Katie could have pitched their idea to Cartoon Network, then these two could find themselves on the cable network's very popular (particularly with college aged viewers) programing block Adult Swim.
 The despicable Rib would fit right in alongside the cast of characters on Aqua Teen Hunger Force or on Squidbillies.

 The gist of these characters is simple here.
 Te Rib Tempts Dr. Owen to indulge in all manner of drugs and decadence.
 Rib gets Dr. Owen high and then, one supposes, hilarity ensues.